tigera/operator/RELEASING.md

 1. Choose a version e.g. `v1.0.1`

-1. Ensure the `release:` field in both config/calico_versions.yaml and config/enterprise_versions.yaml match appropriate product release that the operator should install, if not see [Preparing for a release](#preparing-for-a-release).
+1. Ensure the `title:` field in both config/calico_versions.yaml and config/enterprise_versions.yaml match appropriate product release that the operator should install, if not see [Preparing for a release](#preparing-for-a-release).